Acxiom/metalus/metalus-core/readme.md

 These keys are specific enough that a specific instance of a step running in a fork may be identified.
 This universal key facilitates accurately recovering failed processes, restarting steps, mapping flowstep parameter values and providing detailed audits.
+## Credentials
+The [Credential Provider](docs/credential-provider.md) API is provided to allow managing secure credentials at runtime without the need to store unsecured authentication information within JSON files.
+The AWS and GCP projects provide secrets manager providers for the respective cloud.